Shape Constraints in Symbolic Regression using Penalized Least Squares: Related Work

-\cite{HaiderOlivettiDeFrancaBurlacuKronberger:2021:1} employs soft constraints which allows the constraint violation to be reduced over multiple generations.
-The authors utilize three different evolutionary algorithms as a basis and study various ways of treating and incorporating shape constraints into the expression search.
-The benefits of shape constraints, \eg, for noisy data, are clearly shown.
-Interestingly, the authors conclude that in all their experiments, there are no statistically significant differences between the core algorithms nor among the approaches to incorporate the shape constraints.
+\cite{HaiderOlivettiDeFrancaBurlacuKronberger:2021:1} employs soft constraints which allows the \ac{SC} violation to be reduced over multiple generations.
+The authors utilize three different evolutionary algorithms as a basis and study various ways of treating and incorporating \ac{SC} into the expression search.
+The benefits of \ac{SC}, \eg, for noisy data, are clearly shown.
+Interestingly, the authors conclude that in all their experiments, there are no statistically significant differences between the core algorithms nor among the approaches to incorporate the \ac{SC}.

-\cite{HaiderOlivettiDeFrancaKronbergerBurlacu:2022:1} compare optimistic and pessimistic constraint evaluation approaches.
-The authors conclude that optimistic approaches may improve the extrapolation behavior of models, while pessimistic approaches seem to be better suited for higher levels of noise.
+\cite{HaiderOlivettiDeFrancaKronbergerBurlacu:2022:1} compare optimistic and pessimistic \ac{SC} evaluation.
+The authors conclude that optimistic approaches improve the extrapolation behavior of models, while pessimistic approaches are better suited for higher levels of noise.